GuanchengWan/guanchengWan.github.io/_pages/about.md

   - /about.html
 ---

 My name is Guancheng.
-Due to serious mental health conditions, I will **no longer pursue any PhD degree in any country or at any school**. **I will also no longer engage in academic or research activities, and I will close all forms of academic collaboration from now to the future, including but not limited to new publications or conferences.** I am truly sorry.
-After I recover, I will still do my best to respond to questions about code, reproduction, and interpretation related to **my previous** projects and papers (please email me for these questions).
+Due to serious mental health conditions, I will **no longer pursue any PhD degree in any country or at any school**. **I will also no longer engage in academic or research activities, and I will close all forms of academic collaboration from now to the future, including but not limited to new publications, projects, or conferences.** I am truly sorry.
+Opinions and Decisions are my own and have nothing to do with any person or organization.

 Thank you to everyone who has supported me, and I wish you all the best.